SvenHaedrich/dali_mon/README.md

 This script converts DALI codes into human readable messages.
 DALI is the digital addressable lighting interface as described [here](https://www.dali-alliance.org).

-The source for the DALI code can be one of
+The source for the DALI code aka frames can be one of
-* serial port
+* stdin
 * Lunatone DALI / USB converter (see: [Lunatone](https://www.lunatone.com/produkt/dali-usb/))

 This script is based on the following standards
+* IEC 62386-101 system components
 * IEC 62386-102 control gear
 * IEC 62386-103 control device
 * IEC 62386-207 LED module DT6